 5. Update Your Database Version

-Sounds obvious but newer is always better.
-Update your database to the latest version to improve performance, security, and fix bugs.
+Sounds obvious, but newer is always better.
+Update your Magento database to the latest version to improve performance, security and fix bugs.
 New versions often boast better read and write I/O speeds, concurrency performance, improved algorithms, and other upgrades.
 Keeping your database up to date costs literally nothing.

 6. Add Indexes to Large Tables

-Elastic-powered layered navigation works faster than the default Magento MySQL setup.
-Elasticsearch will lift some workload from your database and at the same time offer better performance, especially if you move it to a separate machine.
+If your Magento is older than 2.4.x version, then it's worth switching from MySQL as a default search option to Elasticsearch or another engine.
+Elastic-powered search and layered navigation work faster than the default MySQL setup.
+Elasticsearch will lift some workload from your database and, at the same time, offer better performance, especially if you move it to a separate machine.

-Another Magento MySQL database optimization tip is to turn off product count from layered navigation.
-This setting slows down page loading and doesn’t bring a lot of value in return.
+Another MySQL tuning tip is to turn off product count from layered navigation.
+This setting slows down page loading and doesn't bring a lot of value in return.
 Switching it off is standard practice in most optimization scenarios.

 8. Discover Hidden Issues Using Advanced Tools

-MySQLTuner is a well-known diagnostics script that helps developers find issues in their Magento MySQL setups and fix them following the script’s recommendations.
+is a well-known diagnostics script that helps developers find issues in their MySQL setups and fix them following the script's recommendations.
 It can uncover hidden issues that are otherwise hard to see.